nishu1998/testing/README.md

 # testing
-i am testing some things to learn more abut git n git hub
+i am testing some things to learn more about git n git hub